-2014: MLS: Has played in 19 matches, 15 of them starts, and contributed to five shutouts with three assists.
+2014: MLS regular season: Played in 20 matches, 16 of them starts, and contributed to five shutouts with three assists.
 Was named to MLSsoccer.com's MLS Team of the Week on June 9 and June 30 (Weeks 14 and 16) after playing 90 minutes in Sporting KC's shutout wins over the Houston Dynamo and Portland Timbers, respectively.
 Played 90 minutes in three of team's first four MLS matches before going on loan to USL PRO affiliate OKC Energy FC on April 21.
 Was recalled to Sporting KC on May 16 and made five straight starts at centerback from May 23 to June 27.
 Earned his first career assist on Lawrence Olum's goal in a 1-0 win over the Portland Timbers on June 27.
 Assisted Paulo Nagamura's goal in a 3-2 loss to New England on Sept.
 26. Assisted Graham Zusi's game-winning goal in a 2-0 win against Chicago on Oct.
-10. CCL: Played 90 minutes in both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul.
+10. MLS Playoffs: Played 90 minutes in a 2-1 loss at New York in the Eastern Conference Knockout Round (Oct.
+30).
+CCL: Played 90 minutes in both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul.
 He scored his first career goal for the club in the first leg on March 12, a 1-0 victory.
 Started two matches (180 minutes) in the 2014-15 group stage.Open Cup: Played 90 minutes in a 2-0 fourth round win over Minnesota United FC on June 18.
 Played 90 minutes in a 3-1 fifth round loss to Portland on June 24.
 Friendly: Played 45 minutes in a 4-1 Champions Shield defeat to Manchester City on July 23 at Sporting Park.
 USL PRO: Made five appearances (446 minutes) for OKC Energy FC.

 2013:MLS: Made first MLS appearance as a sub in a 3-2 win over the Columbus Crew on June 29.
 Started first MLS match in 1-1 home draw vs. the Vancouver Whitecaps on June 3.
 Open Cup: Made his first career start on June 12 in the fourth round of the Lamar Hunt U.S. Open Cup vs Orlando City SC.